 Those candidates who pass the fitness/agility testing will begin the background investigation process.
-Candidates who pass background investigations and child welfare clearances and are given a conditional offer of employment will be provided details of the medical, visual and hearing examinations at that time.
+Candidates who pass the background investigations and child welfare clearances are given a conditional offer of employment and will be provided details of the medical, visual, hearing and swim examinations at that time.

-The Medical examination will include a complete review of your medical history.
+The medical examination will include a complete review of your medical history.
 This review will assess your current health status, recent injuries, recent or chronic illnesses and any medications you are taking currently.
 Your medical history review also will consider your resting blood pressure, resting heart rate (pulse), height, weight, smoking history, routine levels of exercise and physical activity.